North Rigton Year Three and Four

 Learning

-‘We are’ Focus
+‘We are….’
+Focus

-We are Scientists
+We are Artists

 English

 Through the context of different text types the children will learn to plan, draft, write, evaluate and edit their work.
-During the year, the children will develop grammatical skills through the text types taught.
-In particular this term, they will focus on the use of expanded noun phrases and powerful verbs through Descriptive recounts and Letter Writing.
-This will then be followed by the use of prepositions and adverbs to show when, where and how through Instructional Writing.
+During the year, the children will develop grammatical skills through the text types taught.In particular this term, they will focus on the use of different types of nouns (plural, pronoun and possessive) and co-ordinating and subordinating conjunctions in their Grammar and Punctuation lesson and apply these within the context of reading and writing Nonsense Poems, Descriptive recounts and Non-chronological reports.

 This term, the children will work in groups appropriate to their level of spelling.
 One group will recap the spelling of the common exception words from Year 1 and 2 and recap the phonics and spelling patterns covered in Year 2.
 The other group will learn the Year 3 and 4 common exception words and spelling patterns in line with the Years 3 and 4 Read Write Inc Spelling program.